 And, while a change in voice is not a life-threatening condition, it can alter the way a person goes through life or is perceived in the world.
 Speaking too quietly can affect how often and where they socialize with friends and family.
 It can also interfere with a person’s ability to work if verbal communication is a critical part of their job.

 Jed Dannenbaum never had one of those big, booming voices that would fill a room.
 The historian and documentary filmmaker says he was always on the soft-spoken end of the vocal spectrum but, in recent years, it was becoming harder to speak above a whisper.

 “Going out with friends, trying to talk at family gatherings, had become problematic,” says Dannenbaum, PhD, who is also a professor in the USC School of Cinematic Arts.
 Trying to make himself heard was increasingly difficult and often left his voice tired and raw.

-When his wife started having trouble hearing him even in the quiet of their home, he decided to seek help from the USC Voice Center at the USC Tina and Rick Caruso Department of Otolaryngology–Head and Neck Surgery.
+When his wife started having trouble hearing him even in the quiet of their home, he decided to seek help from the USC Voice Center at the USC Caruso Department of Otolaryngology–Head and Neck Surgery.

 Recent changes in technology have given new power to laryngologists who specialize in problems with the voice.
 New, high resolution endoscopes allow doctors to view slow motion images of the vocal cords in action.

 “For the first time we can actually see what they are doing and spot subtle abnormalities that we couldn’t before,” says Michael Johns III, MD, director of the USC Voice Center and professor of clinical otolaryngology–head and neck surgery at Keck Medicine of USC.